locborgtus/xcountry-roadtrip-2023/docs/README.md

 ## Travel: not just about the driving, but seeing the country in a different way

 We made it a priority to explore the locales on the route.
 After all, America is a big country with a great mix of rural, urban, and suburban areas.
-Our trip was not just about clocking miles - it was also about connecting my son with the diversity in this country.
+Our trip was not just about clocking miles - it was also about connecting my son with everything this country has to offer.
 This has always been the spirit of the great American road trip.
 We're simply updating the experience in an EV.

 While we had a planned route, oftentimes we just let serendipity, wanderlust, and chance take over.
 For example: